mohsinalimat/FootballCoach-iOS/README.md

 # Football Coach for iOS
 An iOS Port of https://github.com/jonesguy14/footballcoach.

-**NOTE**: As of March 21, 2016, this repo is at a semi-working status.
-The app can now simulate mulitple seasons, but is still missing some vital functions like saving game files.
-Please check back later to see if this project is in working condition.
+**NOTE**: As of March 22, 2016, this repo is at a semi-working status.
+The app can now simulate multiple seasons, but is still missing some vital functions like persisting game files.
+Please check back later to see if this project is in a release state.

 _The original README of FootballCoach is below._